aka-author/iCAP_Server/doc/data/datatypes.md

-`named`    | Each value matching an individual named rule `set`      | Each value that belongs to an explicit set of values `segment`  | Each value between the minimum and the maximum
+`named`    | Each value matching an individual named rule `set`      | Each value that belongs to an explicit set of values `segment`  | Each value between the minimum and the maximum `pattern`  | Each value matching a pattern; a few pattern types are available

 The platform provides a fixed set of named rules.